Equalities and Diversity

 Equality Impact Assessments

-The Environment and Culture Directorate of which Bereavement Services is a part assesses the equality impacts of it's policies, programmes, projects and services in accordance with the guidelines issued by the Equalities and Human Rights Commission and the City Council policies and procedures.
+The Place Directorate of which Bereavement Services is a part assesses the equality impacts of it's policies, programmes, projects and services in accordance with the guidelines issued by the Equalities and Human Rights Commission and the City Council policies and procedures.

-Attached below are the Bereavement Services Consultation Strategy document showing various groups with whom the Service area consults and a service user questionnaire undertaken with members of the Muslim Community.
+Attached below is the Bereavement Services Consultation Strategy document showing various groups with whom the Service area consults.

 Copyright:Birmingham City Council